Actively Recruiting

 You may qualify if you...

-- Adults over 18 years old admitted to the Surgical Intensive Care Unit with confirmed aneurysmal subarachnoid hemorrhage
+- Admitted to the Surgical Intensive Care Unit with confirmed aneurysmal subarachnoid hemorrhage

 You will not qualify if you...

-- Patients undergoing surgical craniotomy and aneurysmal clipping
+- Undergoing surgical craniotomy and aneurysmal clipping

-- WFNS score 4 or 5 or requiring mechanical ventilation for more than 24 hours
+- WFNS Score 4 or 5, or requiring mechanical ventilation for more than 24 hours

 - Known allergy to local anesthetics